 - Are a non-smoker

-Typically, dental procedures such as teeth whitening may be a ‘one size fits all,’ however, this is certainly not the case with dental implants.
 While dental implants are the most natural-looking, comfortable, and durable restoration option, they aren’t suited for everyone.
 For instance, dental implants are not suited for kids whose facial bone structure is still developing.
-Implant surgery is also not recommended for smokers or individuals who take immunosuppressive drugs or have uncontrolled diabetes, have just undergone neck or head radiation therapy, or are nighttime teeth grinders.
+Implant surgery is also not recommended for smokers or individuals who take immunosuppressive drugs, have uncontrolled diabetes, have just undergone neck or head radiation therapy, or are nighttime teeth grinders.

-People who lack sufficient jaw bone to support the dental implant may need a bone graft.
-During your consultation, your dentist can assess your medical history and discuss whether a dental implant procedure is a suitable option for you.
-If all looks well, you can look forward to a healthy and radiant smile.
+People lacking sufficient jawbone to support the dental implant may need a bone graft.
+During your consultation, your dentist can assess your medical history and discuss whether a dental implant procedure is a suitable option.
+If all looks well, the implant process begins.

-A dental implant procedure is completed through a series of minor procedures and tests, and you need to heal from each one before your dentist can move on to the next.
-Patients should expect that the dental implant procedure can take up to 6 months from the first to end.
+A dental implant process is completed through a series of minor procedures and tests, and you need to heal from each one before your dentist can move on to the next.
+Expect the entire process to take up to six months.

-When all circumstances are ideal, you can even have an implant procedure immediately after non-restorable tooth extraction.
-Below are the steps patients can expect to undergo for their dental implant procedure:
+Under ideal circumstances, you can undergo an implant procedure immediately after non-restorable tooth extraction.
+Below are the steps of the implant procedure:

-The first stage will usually be a dental exam.
-Before the dental implant surgery, your dentist will need to conduct a thorough exam.
-X-rays and 3D imaging using a CT scan are done to give the specialist a clear picture of your dental health and where to place the implant.
+Before the dental implant surgery, your dentist conducts a thorough exam.
+X-rays and 3D imaging using a CT scan give the specialist a clear picture of your dental health and where to place the implant.

-If a damaged or unhealthy tooth is present, then the next step is the extraction/removal of the tooth.
-If there is no damaged tooth, the gum is sliced and folded back to allow the bone to be drilled to receive the dental implant.
+If a damaged or unhealthy tooth is present, the next step is the extraction/removal of the tooth.
+If there is no damaged tooth, the gum is sliced and folded back to allow access to the bone.

 Bone Graft (If you have insufficient bone)

-If the initial exam shows that you have an inadequate bone to receive and support the implant, your dentist will perform a bone graft.
+If the initial exam shows you have inadequate bone to receive and support the implant, your dentist will perform a bone graft.

-After the bone graft heals, or if you have sufficient bone to support the implant(s), your dentist drills into the jawbone to fit the implant into place, and a screw is added to prevent debris from entering.
-It will take about three to six or eight months for you to heal and the artificial implant to fuse with your jawbone, during which time the bone grows around the artificial dental implant
+After the bone graft heals, or if you have sufficient bone to support the implant(s), your dentist drills into the jawbone to place the implant.
+A screw is added to prevent debris from entering.

 Artificial Crown Inserted

-In the final step, once the implant is stable and your gum has healed, the new implant acts as the base for the new tooth.
-A crown is made to suit your natural teeth, considering things like color, shape, and size.
+Once the implant is stable and your gum has healed, the new implant acts as the base for the new tooth.
+A crown is made to suit your natural teeth, considering factors like color, shape, and size.
 Once completed, the artificial crown is cemented or screwed in place, and you can enjoy your new gorgeous smile!

-IMPORTANT: The procedure for your dental implant will be determined by many factors, including the number of replacement teeth required and the type of implant you are receiving.
+IMPORTANT: The dental implant procedure is determined by many factors, including the number of replacement teeth required and the type of implant you are receiving.

 Treatment options for dental implants include: